lwjohnst86/analyzing-cohorts-course/chapter1.md

 - For the `gather`, name key "Disease".
 In `gather` you will also need to specify the columns to gather by (`prevmi` and `prevchd`).

 `@hint`
+- Use similar steps as you did in the previous exercise, with gather-spread, so cases are columns.
 - Did you name the new gather key column "Disease"?
 - Are you using `spread` and `gather` properly and in the right order?